C-C-B: 1987–1989: Sales decline and disbandment

-1990–1993: Members solo activities
+1990–present: Members solo activities

-After the band disbanded, Sekiguchi continued his solo activities through major recording label Pony Canon until 1992.
-During that time, Sekiguchi would write music for several artists including 1991 smash hit Futari Shizuka for singer Akina Nakamori.
-Since 2003 until the present (2020), he's active as a soloist under his own private music label Luxury Records.
+After Sekiguchi left the band, he launched his solo activities through major recording label Pony Canon until 1992.
+During that time, Sekiguchi would write music for several artists including "Futari Shizuka" for Akina Nakamori.
+Since 2003 until 2023, he is active as a soloist under his own private music label: Luxury Records.

+After band disbanded, each member launched their solo career and formed either member part of the independent bands: Ryu launched his solo activities through same recording label as during band times, Polydor Records until 1990 and was in temporal hiatus since 1993 until 1998.
+Since 1999 until his death in 2022, he continued his solo activities only as independent artist under his own private music label.
+From the 2010 until 2015, he was regularly invited to and appeared on television shows in which he sometimes performed Romantic ga Tomaranai.

-Yonekawa started his solo career in the 1990s with the vocal-guitar albums and with the following new century released only guitar solo music works.
-Sometimes he provided music and participates in the music recordings for artists such as The Yellow Monkey and Eikichi Yazawa.
+Yonekawa launched his solo career in the 1990s with the vocal-guitar albums and with the following next century released only guitar solo music works.
+Sometimes, he provided music and participates in the music recordings for artists such as the Yellow Monkey and Eikichi Yazawa.

-Watanabe formed various new indie bands and was musically active until 2008.
-Although Taguchi doesn't belong to a specific band, but participated in sessions and units with many artists and bands.
-Ryu had small success with his solo career, however in the end of century decided to distance from the music activities.
-From the 2010s, he was regularly invited to and appeared on television shows in which he sometimes performed Romantic ga Tomaranai.
+Watanabe formed various indie bands and was musically active until 2015, when he died.

+Since the band disbanded, Taguchi performed as a studio musician and was musically active until 2015, when he was arrested.